 A jockey or apprentice jockey licence applicant must (1) abide by weight guidelines at the time of racing and (2) present to the AGCO Stewards a physician’s report of a complete physical examination, acceptable to the AGCO, and once every two years, an eye examination by an ophthalmologist or an acceptable optometrist.

 - Jockey’s agent

 - Jockey’s valet

-An individual applying for a groom licence must have their application form signed by their employer, who must be a trainer with a valid AGCO licence.
+An individual applying for a groom licence must be acting in a Groom capacity.